July 03, 2023

 B. Gather the Necessary Materials: Ensure you have all the required materials, such as first aid kits, props, and visual aids, readily available for demonstration purposes.

-C. Create Engaging Visuals: Utilize graphics, images, and videos to enhance the learning experience.
+C. Create Engaging Visuals: Utilize flyer maker to design graphics, images, and videos to enhance the learning experience.
 Visual aids help participants understand concepts better, even in a virtual environment.

 D. Prepare Supplementary Resources: Share digital handouts, cheat sheets, or links to additional resources that participants can access during and after the live stream.